therekrab/autopilot/docs/source/technical.rst

    good.

 2. Modifying :math:`a` only scales the curve.
-This means that if some point is placed on the cartesian plane along and this curve is overlaid, scaling the curve by changing :math:`a` can cause the curve to touch a.
+This means that if some point is placed on the cartesian plane and this curve is overlaid, scaling the curve by changing :math:`a` can cause the curve to touch a.
+Generating a path that includes the current position is good.

 3. The curve is always decreasing for smaller values of :math:`\theta`.
 As :math:`\theta` approaches zero, the curve moves towards the center.
-Because :math:`\theta = 0` is aligned with the positive x axis, entry angle is always respected.
+Because :math:`\theta = 0` is aligned with the positive x axis, entry angle is always respected, which is good.

 The value for :math:`a` must scale dynamically, but the value of :math:`b` is left unrestricted.
 Autopilot chooses :math:`b` to be 1.
 There are two reasons for this: